taoensso/timbre/README.md

  :ns-whitelist []
  :ns-blacklist []

- :middleware [] ; As of 1.4.0, see source for details
+ :middleware [] ; As of Timbre 1.4.0, see source for details

  :timestamp-pattern "yyyy-MMM-dd HH:mm:ss ZZ" :timestamp-locale  nil